MUSIC IN ITALY

 Intermediate Italian (Language and Culture) (ITL 201)

 Because we now select the students for this program in late fall, those who are interested and able elect to take the basic Italian course in the spring term at Furman.
 This allows them to continue building their Italian language skills in Arezzo by taking a level two Italian language course.
-Two of the thirteen students taking part in the 2010 program are now enrolled in this intermediate course.
 Full course - 4 credits

 Performance Studies (Studio Instruction) MUS 500’s

 Studio instruction is offered in all instruments and in voice.
 Students meet for weekly lessons one-on-one with the Italian artist faculty and work on technique and repertoire appropriate to their individual instrument and their level of musical achievement, as well as in small ensembles for chamber music coached by Furman faculty (see above).
 There are open-to-the-public “showcase” performances that feature all of the Furman students and the Furman faculty members in residence (again, see above).
 All students are exposed also to master teachers who regularly visit the campus of the Accademia dell’Arte as guest lecturers and artists.
 Each student enrolled for applied music study also takes part in an “Alexander” movement seminar – this done in collaboration with the Theater program of the Accademia.
 A juried performance at the end of the term is required of all students.
 Full course - 4 credits